tomkregenbild/stream-deck-plugin-notion-tasks/ROADMAP.md

 experience into a richer package that powers both keys and dial actions while exposing deeper task insights.

-## Phase 0 – Discovery & Foundations
+## Phase 0 – Discovery & Foundations - COMPLETED

 - Audit the existing key action flow, shared `TaskCoordinator`, and Notion API usage to confirm which data points are already fetched and cached.